-32. SS.912.E.3.4: Assess the economic impact of negative and positive externalities on the international environment.
+32. SS.912.E.3.4: Assess the economic impact of negative and positive externalities A on the international environment.

-VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENT Justification:
+VERY GOOD ALIGNMENT GOOD ALIGNMENT FAIR ALIGNMENT POOR ALIGNMENT VERY POOR/NO ALIGNMENTJustification: Mentioned, but no real analysis.

 33. SS.912.E.3.5: Compare the current United States economy with other developed and developing nations.